pschaus/book_lepl1402/source/part4.rst

 Implementing your own iterators
 ---------------------------------

-When implementing an iterator properly, there are two possible strategies.
+To properly implement an ``Iterator``, there are two possible strategies:

-1. Fail-Fast: they throw ``ConcurrentModificationException`` if there is structural modification of the collection.
+1. Fail-Fast: Such iterators throw ``ConcurrentModificationException`` if there is structural modification of the collection.
-2. Fail-Safe: they don’t throw any exceptions if a collection is structurally modified while iterating over it.
-This is because, they operate on the clone of the collection, not on the original collection and that’s why they are called fail-safe iterators.
+2. Fail-Safe: Such iterators don't throw any exceptions if a collection is structurally modified while iterating over it.
+This is because they operate on the clone of the collection, not on the original collection.

-Fail-Safe iterator may be slower since one have to pay the cost of the clone at the creation of the iterator, even if we only end-up iterating on a few elements.
-Therefore we will rather focus on the Fail-Fast strategy that is also the one chosen most frequently in the implementation of Java collections.
+Fail-Safe iterator may be slower since one have to pay the cost of the clone at the creation of the iterator, even if we only end-up iterating over few elements.
+Therefore we will rather focus on the Fail-Fast strategy, which corresponds to the most frequent choice in the implementation of Java collections.

-To implement a fail-fast iterator for our ``LinkedStack``, we can keep track of a modification count for the stack.
+To implement a Fail-Fast iterator for our ``LinkedStack``, we can keep track of a modification count for the stack.
 This count will be incremented whenever there's a structural modification to the stack (like pushing or popping).
-The iterator will then capture this count when it's created and compare its own captured count to the stack's modification count during iteration.
+The iterator will then capture this count when it is created and compare its own captured count to the stack's modification count during iteration.
 If they differ, the iterator will throw a ``ConcurrentModificationException``.
-The ``LinkedStack`` class has an inner ``LinkedStackIterator`` class that checks the modification count every time it's asked if there's a next item or when retrieving the next item.
+The ``LinkedStack`` class has an inner ``LinkedStackIterator`` class that checks the modification count every time it is asked if there's a next item or when retrieving the next item.
 It is important to understand that this is a non static inner class.
 An inner class cannot be instantiated without first instantiating the outer class and it is tied to a specific instance of the outer class.
-This is why, the instance variables of the Iterator inner class can be initialized using the instance variables of the outer class.
+This is why, the instance variables of the ``Iterator`` inner class can be initialized using the instance variables of the outer class.

 The sample main method demonstrates that trying to modify the stack during iteration (by pushing a new item) results in a ``ConcurrentModificationException``.

 The creation of the iterator has a constant time complexity, :math:`O(1)`.
+Indeed:

 1. The iterator's current node is set to the top node of the stack.
-This operation is done in constant time since it's just a reference assignment.
+This operation is done in constant time since it is just a reference assignment.
 2. Modification Count Assignment: The iterator captures the current modification count of the stack.
 This again is a simple assignment operation, done in constant time.

 No other operations are involved in the iterator's creation, and notably, there are no loops or recursive calls that would add to the time complexity.
 Therefore, the total time complexity of creating the LinkedStackIterator is :math:`O(1)`.